With thanks to the customers who have allowed us to share their New Zealand vacation experiences.

 Jane, We are back in USA.
 Waiting for final leg to DFW.
 Can share more detail when rested, but did want to send a quick note if our thanks for organizing a perfect trip.
 Exceeded our very high hopes for a great adventure.
 We were lucky to find you and your fine firm.

-On the day we proudly added this 'Reviews' page, we came across this article on Lifehacker.com, and after reading it, our hearts sank just a little.
-It seems that the art of creating fake reviews is much more prevalent than we realized.
+On the same day that we proudly added this 'Reviews' page to our website, we came across this article on the excellent website Lifehacker.com.
+They point out that the art of creating fake reviews is much more prevalent than most people realize.